Happening-Community/requests-and-offers/documentation/specifications.md

 ## 2. Objective

 The primary objective of this project is to create a simple, open-source Holochain application that enables Creators, Projects, and Developers to reach out to Holochain Advocates with specific requests for support.
-The application will be built on Holochain, incorporating TimeBanking/LETS design ideas and potentially including a Mutual Credit Currency component.
+The application will be built on Holochain, incorporating TimeBanking and Local Exchange Trading System (LETS) design ideas and potentially including a Mutual Credit Currency component in post MVP versions.

 ## 3. Targeted Audience